bentlema/puppet-tutorial-pe/tutorial/04-Install-Puppet-Agent.md

 ```

 You should see a lot of output to the screen showing the changes that are being applied.
+(Puppet is installing and configuring MCollective on the agent.)
 However, because puppet runs automatically in the background every 5 minutes prior to
 its certificate being signed, there is a small chance that the first puppet run will
 occur before you're able to do a manual run.
 In that case, you should see a little output